-By Christopher Ohms, director, supply chain, Rigel Pharmaceuticals Inc.
+By Christopher Ohms, senior director, supply chain, Rigel Pharmaceuticals Inc.

 When a sponsor contracts with a manufacturing organization to execute a scope of work or series of tasks on its behalf, the sponsor takes on a level of oversight different from that within its own organization.
 The general routines and activities centered around how to conduct an effective meeting, defining and tracking action items, and project management principles are implemented.
 However, there are a series of understated considerations to be managed while working with a CMO.
 Some of the more impactful elements between sponsor and CMO include culture, communication, respect, and metrics; how these are managed is a blend of science and art.
 This article will highlight how these topics could play an important role in a successful relationship between the sponsor and the CMO.